bt20222eh/BIO727P-OpenSuse-project/README.md

 **Final steps:**
 *After setting up the Python environment and constructing the database, your application is ready to run.
 Follow the specific instructions provided in your Flask app documentation to start the web server and access the application*
-- execute "export FLASK_APP=web_app/app" from your flask parent directory
+- execute '''export FLASK_APP=web_app/app''' from your flask parent directory

 **Troubleshooting:**
 *If you encounter any issues during setup, please ensure you have followed all steps correctly and in order.
 For specific errors, refer to the documentation or help forums for the tools and libraries you're using (Python, Flask, SQLAlchemy, etc.).*